Counteracting Too Much Cannabis

 Typically, it’s pretty simple to turn a bad experience into a tolerable one.

 First, do not panic!
-You control your own experience and you can change this outcome yourself.
+You control your own experience and you can change this outcome.

-It’s ideal to hydrate, but that doesn’t mean a glass of wine or anything else with alcohol.
-Drinking alcohol could increase the THC blood concentration, which would make you feel worse.
+While it is ideal to hydrate, it doesn’t mean a glass of wine or another alcoholic beverage.
+Drinking alcohol could increase the THC blood concentration, which may make you feel worse or lengthen the experience.
 Try having a snack as well.

 Pro Tip: Avoid mango juice or eating mangos.
 Mangos can intensify THC effects due to the terpenes that exist within mangos.